Point processes with event time uncertainty: Events with time uncertainty

 The notation has emphasized the dependence of $\lambda(t)$ on the continuous time kernel function $k$.

-\begin{remark}[Consistency] We choose the form of conditional intensity function in \eqref{eq:lambda-phi-cont-time-uncert} because it is consistent with the earlier Hawkes conditional intensity model specified in \eqref{eq:lambda-kernel-old-hawkes}.
+\begin{remark}[Consistency of conditional intensity function definition] We choose the form of the conditional intensity function in \eqref{eq:lambda-phi-cont-time-uncert} because it is consistent with the earlier Hawkes conditional intensity model specified in \eqref{eq:lambda-kernel-old-hawkes}.
 Specifically, if the uncertainty window $\Delta_i$ shrinks to a single point $t_k$, i.e., $|\Delta_i|\rightarrow 0$ for all $i$, then, by that $t_i \in (\Delta_i^l, \Delta_i^r]$ according to \eqref{event_uq} (and assuming the continuity of the function $k$), the expression \eqref{eq:lambda-phi-cont-time-uncert} is reduced to \eqref{eq:lambda-kernel-old-hawkes}.
-In this limit, the time-uncertain model for the conditional intensity function $\lambda(t)$ recovers the classic (time-certain) Hawkes model. \end{remark}
+In this limit, the time-uncertain model for the conditional intensity function $\lambda(t)$ recovers the classic ``time-certain'' Hawkes model. \end{remark}

 \begin{remark}[Time-invariant kernel] In \eqref{eq:lambda-phi-cont-time-uncert}, we have assumed the most general form of kernel $k(t',t)$, which is allowed to be non-stationary.
 The time-invariant kernel is a special case when $k(t',t) = \psi( t- t' ) $ for some function $\psi$.
-We will detail the inference methods to learn kernel from data in Section \ref{sec:inference-GD-VI}, under the framework of the discrete-time model to be introduced below.
 Later in Section \ref{sec:inference-GD-VI}, we will first present the general case of a time-varying kernel (corresponding to the recovery of a matrix), and then discuss the special case of the time-invariant kernel (corresponding to the recovery of a vector) in Section \ref{subsec:special-structure-psi}. \end{remark}